sharkymark/polyapi/README.md

 ### Weather for Addresses (USGOV)

 NOAA's API provides weather forecast information but requires latitude and longitude coordinates.
-The U.S. Census bureau has an API has a geocoding that returns coordinates based on a valid address.
+The U.S. Census bureau has a geocoding API that returns coordinates based on a valid address.
 No API keys required for both APIs.

 ### Stock Quotes (Alpha Vantage)